 The largest tree of the forests that covers Scandinavia, the Oak tree is sacred to Thor.

 The Ravens is the symbol of the God Odin, he has two ravens Hugin “Thought” and Munin “Mind”.

 The Boar, the Swine, and the Pig:

-The Norse hunted and kills them for its flesh, tough bristles, sturdy hide, and sharp tusks.
+The Norse hunted and killed them for its flesh, tough bristles, sturdy hide, and sharp tusks.
 Any and all parts of them is used in some way.
 There is a golden boar named Gullinbursti which Freyr uses to travel on, some of the Norse warriors used the image of Gullinbursti on their shields for good luck.
 In the winter months it’s tradition to sacrifice a boar to the God Freyr.
-The date is Dec 24 Christmas also called “Jul” in Old Norse.
-On this day they would feast on pork.

 The Valkyries: Chooser of the Slain:

 The Valkyries are female warlike virgins, who mounted upon horses and arms themselves with helmets and spears.
 They decide who will die in battle.
 They will hover over the battlefield, like birds over their prey.
 There will be six, nine, or thirteen Valkyries at a time.
 They will select among half of those who died in battle.
 And then bring them to Valhalla.
 The other half would go to the Goddess Freya’s afterlife field Folkvangr.
 Freya always has the first pick, of the fallen Vikings.
 Odin allows some of the maidens to take the Form of beautiful white swans, but if a Valkyrie is seen by a human without her swanlike disguise, she will become an ordinary mortal and can never again return to Valhalla.